LucasDelfino92/morrowindsharp/modlist.md

 **GlobalMapMarkers - no TR.esp** is dirty and requires cleaning.
 - Clean with TESTool and tes3cmd.

-## CONFLICT NOTES

-None of these mods' assets or plugins conflict with one another.

 ## LOAD ORDER

 **GlobalMapMarkers - no TR.esp** should be loaded at the end of your load order, as changes done by other mods can override the Cell name edits of this mod.

-[**Refer to this section**](https://github.com/Sigourn/morrowind-improved/blob/master/readme.md#mod-order-and-load-order) to know what the appropiate mod order and plugin load order is for these mods.

 # CONTENT RESTORATION